Good Clinical Practice Inspections

 thoroughly review the ICH E6 (R3) Guideline for GCP;

-perform a gap analysis and implement necessary changes to align with the new guideline; and
+perform a gap analysis and implement necessary changes for alignment; and

 adopt a proportionate approach to training on the ICH E6 (R3) Guideline for GCP and document the relevant training completed.